biocpp/biocpp-core/doc/tutorial/alphabet/index.md

 We have shown three solutions for assigning variables of alphabet type.
 1. Construction by character literal, i.e. appending the operator `_dna4` to the respective char symbol. <br>
    This is the handiest way as it can be also used as a temporary object.
-2. Assignment by `char` via the global function seqan3::assign_char. <br>
+2. Assignment by `char` via the global function bio::assign_char. <br>
    This is useful if the assignment target already exists, e.g. in a sequence vector.
-3. Assignment by rank via the global function seqan3::assign_rank. <br>
+3. Assignment by rank via the global function bio::assign_rank. <br>
    May be used when the *rank* is known.

 ## The rank of an alphabet symbol
 The rank of a symbol is a number in range \[0..alphabet_size) where each number is paired with an alphabet symbol by a bijective function.
 In SeqAn the rank is always determined by the lexicographical order of the underlying characters.
-For instance, in seqan3::dna4 the bijection is <br>
+For instance, in bio::dna4 the bijection is <br>
 <code>'A'_dna4 ⟼ 0</code> <br>
 <code>'C'_dna4 ⟼ 1</code> <br>
 <code>'G'_dna4 ⟼ 2</code> <br>
 <code>'T'_dna4 ⟼ 3</code>.

-SeqAn provides the function seqan3::to_rank for converting a symbol to its rank value as demonstrated in the following code example.
+SeqAn provides the function bio::to_rank for converting a symbol to its rank value as demonstrated in the following code example.
 Note that the data type of the rank is usually the smallest possible unsigned type that is required for storing the values of the alphabet.